-The Canon EOS R8 is the entry-level model in Canon's full-frame mirrorless lineup, offering a more portable and affordable alternative to higher-end models like the Canon EOS R6 Mark II.
-In that respect, it's very similar to the Canon EOS RP from 2019.
-It has a similarly cheap build and poor battery life but with an excellent sensor and significantly improved video capabilities that make this a great choice for photographers who want full-frame image and video quality without spending a fortune.
+The Canon EOS R8 is the entry-level model in Canon's full-frame mirrorless lineup, representing a cheaper, more portable alternative to higher-end models like the Canon EOS R6 Mark II.
+In that respect, it fills a similar niche as the Canon EOS RP from 2019.
+It has a similar build and poor battery life but borrows the excellent sensor from the R6 Mark II and significantly improves upon the RP's video capabilities, making this a great choice for photographers who want full-frame image and video quality without spending a fortune.

 The Canon R8 is great for travel photography.
 It's relatively lightweight and portable for a full-frame camera.
-Its sensor captures very high-quality images, and it has a very effective autofocus system.
+Its sensor captures very high-quality images, and this camera has a very effective autofocus system.
 That said, battery life is disappointing, and its build quality is just decent, with no weather-sealing.

 The Canon R8 is excellent for studio video.
 It records oversampled 4k video, resulting in excellent overall video quality.
 On top of that, it supports 10-bit 4:2:2 recording internally with C-Log 3.
 However, it can't output RAW video.
-Battery life is also disappointing, and you can't record video while it's charging.
-On the upside, there's no recording time limit.
+Battery life is also disappointing, though you can power it externally if you need to.
+On the upside, there's no recording time limit, and it doesn't struggle too much with overheating.

 The Canon R8 isn't meant for POV-style action video, but it's well-suited to recording action from the sidelines.
-Video quality is excellent and it has plenty of frame rate options, including 4k up to 60 fps without a crop.
-There's also a high frame rate mode that can record 1080p slow-motion video at up to 120 fps.
-That being said, the camera isn't the sturdiest, with no weather-sealing or waterproofing.
+Video quality is excellent, and it has plenty of frame rate options, including 4k at up to 60 fps without a crop.
+There's also a high frame rate mode that can record 1080p slow-motion video at up to 180 fps.
+That said, the camera isn't the sturdiest, with no weather-sealing or waterproofing.

 The Canon R8 comes in one color: Black.
 You can see our unit's label here.